WuphonsReach/blog/_posts/2018/2018-10-18-rw-LostColonyOfPurdom3.markdown

 Faction names tend to differ across world generation (possibly based on some of the mods I have installed), but the world itself is identical in placement of rivers, mountains, biomes.
 Settling in a hilly/mountainous region with a river, south part of the Xadagua Forest.
 Growing season is 50/60 days, so it's a warmer than average temperate forest location.

-This will be started right after 1.0 releases, so I know I won't have some of the usual mods (Quarry for one).
+This will be started right after 1.0 releases, so I know I won't have some of the usual mods (Quarry for one, although you can edit the about XML file).

 Initial tribe members: